ggandor/lightspeed.nvim/README.md

   match_only_the_start_of_same_char_seqs = true,
   jump_on_partial_input_safety_timeout = 400,
   substitute_chars = { ['\r'] = '¬' },
-  -- Leaving the appropriate list empty forces auto-jump to be on or off. safe_labels = { ... },
-  labels = { ... },
+  -- Leaving the appropriate list empty effectively disables -- "smart" mode, and forces auto-jump to be on or off. safe_labels = { ... }, labels = { ... },
   cycle_group_fwd_key = '<space>',